FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

 The example below will cover creating a cluster.
 All subsequent examples will assume that you have just created this cluster, and will cover an operation on this cluster.

-For more information on the fields you can define on the cluster resource, see the [go docs](https://godoc.org/github.com/FoundationDB/fdb-kubernetes-operator/pkg/apis/apps/v1beta2#FoundationDBCluster).
+For more information on the fields you can define on the cluster resource, see the [cluster spec docs](../cluster_spec.md).

 For more information on version compatibility, see our [compatibility guide](/docs/compatibility.md).